New clue emerges over who stole $100 million de Kooning painting from museum 30 years ago

 The University of Arizona museum reported the theft of the abstract expressionist’s “Woman-Ochre” in November 1985.
 The painting was found a year ago at a home in New Mexico belonging to Jerry and Rita Alter.

 The brazen thieves were a man and a woman who were never caught.
-Officials believe they distracted a guard, cut the painting from the frame, rolled it up and carried it out under a coat before fleeing in a res sports car.
+Officials believe they distracted a guard, cut the painting from the frame, rolled it up and carried it out under a coat before fleeing in a red sports car.

 A newly unearthed family photo places the Alters in Tucson at the time of the theft, according to The Arizona Republic.
 The photo was taken on Thanksgiving Day, the day before the painting was stolen.
-It also appears to release composite sketches of the suspects that were released at the time.
+It also appears to resemble the composite sketches of the suspects that were released at the time.

 Rita Alter’s nephew Ron Roseman told the paper that he doesn’t want to believe his aunt and uncle might have bene involved in a major art theft.